NeuroTechX/ntx_slack_archive/studentclubs.md

  >Beautiful NTX people, quick question: If you were budgeting a webpage for a student club (nothing too fancy, nothing too big)...
 How much money would you allocate to this?

+3/23/2017 6:27 PM

+ **yannick** :

+ >You shouldn't pay for it, students should do it.
+The easiest way is to fork the NeuroTechUofT one on GitHub (Jekyll based).
+Indiana University is currently doing their website as well based on that approach.
+We'd like to make a "Template out of it".
+Thumbs up to NeuroTechUofT!
+Now we can copy their website and improve on it and provide a nice template to new student clubs!